 Getting past the expense of traveling in luxury and staying in flash hotels, it is very sterile and isolated from the places you stay in and pass through.
 Which makes me question why people who travel that way, even bother.
 You don’t have the true comforts of home, because you can’t bring them with you and you don’t develop any cultural awareness, because you are essentially cut off from the local population.

 The other common option of backpacking, dossing, hitch-hiking, etc does bring about valuable experiences, but in my experience, also has it’s share of down right uncomfortable times too.
 Also, if you are planning on spending any real length of time traveling it’s not necessarily the cheapest option either.

-This brings me to the “third way” as some clever politicians have labeled themselves to gain power.
+This brings me to the “third way”.

 Why not travel with your own accommodation.
 Gypsies have done it for hundreds of years, in one form or another.
 More recently hippies have been doing it with house trucks and buses.
 Retirees in America are doing it in R.V.s.
 For myself, I grew up living on yachts.
 Even traveling with tents works if you really know what you are doing.